 If you know of someone who has done an outstanding civic project consider applying for Award #76, High School Distinguished Service Project under Youth Awards.

 Youth Sculpture Contest—The purpose of this contest is to encourage youth to keep our planet green and to get involved with saving our planet.
-Children in 4th through 8th grade are eligible to enter the contest.
+Children in fourth through eighth grades are eligible to enter the contest.
+Sculptures must consist of recyclable, reused and reduced materials.

 Smokey Bear and Woodsy Owl Poster Contest—The U.S. Department of Agriculture Forest Service and the National Garden Clubs, Inc. are giving students the opportunity to demonstrate through original drawings of Smokey Bear or Woodsy Owl their understanding of wildfire prevention and basic environmental conservation principles.

-Posters are to be completed by individual student artists and may include students from 1st to 5th grade.
+Posters are to be completed by individual student artists and may include students from first through fifth grades.
+Woodsy Owl is America’s icon for the conservation of the environment.